-This review first appeared in the Christian Research Journal, volume29, number1 (2006).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This review first appeared in the Christian Research Journal, volume 29, number 1 (2006).
+For more information about the Christian Research Journal, click here.

 Sam Harris is terrified.
 He worries that human civilization is racing toward the brink of self-destruction on the fuel of religious fanaticism.
 Nothing less than total eradication of the religious impulse can stave off this horrible fate.
 This is the message of his book The End of Faith: Religion, Terror, and the Future of Reason.